top of page

 • A finance manager retains access to office and secure storage but is blocked from clinical areas.

+By dynamically adjusting access rights per role and site, CloudGate enforces least-privilege access across distributed environments.
 This eliminates over-permissioning and improves zone-specific policy enforcement.

 3. Smart Badge and Biometric Synchronization